Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Search sensitivity

 To compare our search pipeline with existing pipelines, we quantify search sensitivity in terms of the spacetime volume in which signals can be detected - the sensitive hypervolume $\braket{VT}$ - using injected gravitational wave signals throughout the O3 observing run.
 The set of injected signals we use is from the BBH-only injection sets provided by the LVK with the third gravitational wave transient catalog~\cite{gwtc3_inj_set}.
 Using this dataset enables us to compare the sensitivity of our search with that of the existing cWB, GstLAL, MBTA, PyCBC-broad and PyCBC-BBH searches, as the $p_{\rm astro}$ and FAR results from these searches are provided.
 We treat the PyCBC-broad and PyCBC-BBH pipelines as independent; however, they differ only in the template bank parameter space (BNS, NSBH, and BBH versus just BBH), and the PyCBC-BBH pipeline ranking statistic incorporates a chirp mass weighting for triggers~\cite{gwtc3,ogc2}.
 The sensitivity comparisons we present serve only as a general benchmark, as each search pipeline is developed with a different search space and tuned towards sensitivities in various areas of the shared parameter space.

 For this work, we search for injected signals every other week, starting in week 4 in O3a and in week 32 in O3b.
 The result is 83,815 binary black hole signal injections.
-Other searches look for injections during other weeks and through different online detector configurations, which would increase their sensitive hypervolume.
+We have compared sensitivity results for this set of injections with the following search pipelines \cite{gwtc3,gwtc3_inj_set}: PyCBC-broad, PyCBC-BBH, GstLAL, MBTA, and cWB.
+Note that these other searches have searched for injections in other weeks and with different online detector configurations \cite{gwtc3,gwtc3_inj_set}, which would increase the reported $\braket{VT}$ due to the increased livetime of the analyzed data.
 Additionally, each search pipeline has its own template bank, each with varying parameter spaces.
 However, for this work, we consider only the sensitivity of the other searches to the same BBH injections we are searching for, aiming for a more direct comparison of sensitivity before developing single-detector search capabilities and two- and three-detector searches involving Virgo.
 Extending our search to detect events across the full BNS and NSBH parameter spaces is expected to reduce sensitivity in the BBH region, thereby changing the population of noise events produced by our search.

 { }

 { }

 The calculation of the sensitive hypervolume is described in Refs.~\cite{gwtc3, gwtc3_inj_set}, where it quantifies the sensitivity of a search to a population of sources uniformly distributed in comoving volume and source-frame time.
 The expected number of detections, $\hat{N}$, for a search is~\cite{gwtc3}